apache/incubator-streampark-website/docs/user-guide/3-development.md

 <img src="/doc/image/streampark_ideaopt.jpg" />

-If everything is ready, you can start the `StreamParkConsole` main class.
+If everything is ready, you can start the `StreamParkConsoleBootstrap` main class.
 If it is started successfully, you will see the printing information of successful startup.

 ### Frontend deployment and configuration